Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     <img src="https://user-images.githubusercontent.com/65610334/213194210-e5b9e24d-f35f-4e42-bc95-9b08ea01684c.jpg">
 </p>

-> In the above figure, while we mark a total of `2n` pixels over two images , we are actually only dealing with `n` real-world points.
+> In the above figure, while we mark a total of `2n` pixels over two images, we are actually only dealing with `n` real-world points.
 They are just projected to two views.
 If we had k views, we would have a total of `k * n` points.

 ## **Step V: 3D Reconstruction of Different Objects In Single Test Image**